MOIMOB/drinkable/README.md

 If you want to add a new language to the app follow these steps.
 The best experience is to clone the repo and run the web code.

-There is currently two files that you can translate `translation.json` is used for overall app translations, this file is required `ingredients.json` is used for ingredient translations, this file is optional but highly appreciated
+There is currently three files that you can translate `translation.json` is used for overall app translations, this file is required `ingredients.json` is used for ingredient translations, this file is optional but highly appreciated `cocktails.json` is used for cocktail translations, this file is optional but highly appreciated

 #### Add a new Folder